eclipse-zenoh/zenoh-plugin-dds/README.md

    - **`-a, --allow <String>`** :  A regular expression matching the set of 'partition/topic-name' that must be routed via zenoh.
      By default, all partitions and topics are allowed.
      If both 'allow' and 'deny' are set a partition and/or topic will be allowed if it matches only the 'allow' expression.
+     Repeat this option to configure several topic expressions.
+These expressions are concatenated with '|'.
      Examples of expressions:
         - `.*/TopicA` will allow only the `TopicA` to be routed, whatever the partition.
         - `PartitionX/.*` will allow all the topics to be routed, but only on `PartitionX`.